fercsi/crypt5tudy/README.md

 plan  to,  etc.  On  the  other  hand,  I  don't  want  to  think  about  what vulnerabilities might still be in the system,  because nobody will use it in a live environment (right?).

+### No PyPI module

+Although some parts  are suitable for PyPI,  most of the code  is not suitable for everyday use.
+For this reason, I do not plan to make it into a PyPI module for the time being.

 ## Planned activities